 Origin and history

-Marshmallow, also called althaea from the Greek althaino (“I heal”), is a medicinal plant recognized since antiquity.
+Marshmallow, also known as althaea from the Greek althaïno ("I heal"), has been recognized as a medicinal plant since ancient times.
 Used by the Egyptians and Greeks, it was already renowned for its soothing and calming properties.
-The Romans even consumed the cooked roots as a vegetable.
-Later, in the Middle Ages, it became a go-to plant for relieving throat irritations and digestive inflammation.
-In fact, the confection of the same name was created from the marshmallow root, before it was replaced by sugar and gelatin.
+The Romans even ate its roots cooked as a vegetable.
+Later, in the Middle Ages, it became a go-to plant for relieving sore throats and digestive inflammation.
+In fact, marshmallow root was used to create the confectionery of the same name, before it was replaced by sugar and gelatin.